colacao/domReady.js/README.md

 # Questions?
 If you have any questions, please feel free to ask through [New Issues](https://github.com/jockchou/domReady.js/issues/new).

-Or you post me a email by yesjock@gmail.com
+Or you can post me a email by yesjock@gmail.com

 # License